 Details of the new Facility

 The state has contributed land for the new facility in Fresno and we have already built fencing around the site.
-The K9 training center is expected to be completed by early 2023 at an estimated cost of $125,000.
+The K9 training center is expected to be completed by April 2024 at an estimated cost of $125,000.
 This centrally located modern training center will accelerate the expansion of the department’s K9 teams and the need for cutting-edge training.
 An anonymous donor has provided a matching grant of $50,000 to help us kickstart the campaign to raise an additional $75,000.